Enriching experiences through design

 Design graduate Hans Kim gained the skills and confidence to believe in himself and the courage to chase his dream.

 What designers do

 If you want to get on the wrong side of Hans Kim, tell him designers make “pretty things”.

 “It’s a common perception, but it’s completely wrong.
 As industrial designers, we’re on a journey to make the world a better place.
 Everything you design is really an extension of yourself—it portrays your philosophies and your world views.”

 Leaving Disney World

-Hans was working at Disney World in Florida when he found out about the industrial design programme at Victoria.
+Hans was working at Disney World in Florida when he found out about the industrial design programme at Victoria University of Wellington.

 “It seemed to be the most creative school in New Zealand.
 It was certainly the only one trying to do something different, trying to push the boundaries, and I really liked that.
-Victoria has a fantastic reputation as a leading design institution.
+The University has a fantastic reputation as a leading design institution.
 I knew I had to try it.

 Paper and scissors

 “I came in to school expecting exams and cramming and text books but it was the complete opposite.
 I got blank sheets of paper to work with and a pair of scissors and I was expected to make something completely different from anyone else.